From First to Worst: Ranking the 10 Major Airlines for On-Time Performance in 2016

 10. Air Canada: 76.30% on-time arrival

-Bringing up the caboose among the North American majors with an on-time performance of 76.30% in 2016 is Air Canada (NASDAQOTH: ACDVF).
+Bringing up the caboose among the North American majors with an on-time performance of 76.30% in 2016 is Air Canada (ACDVF).

 The blame for Air Canada's low ranking may lie with its primary hubs.
 According to the data provided by FlightStats, Air Canada's 81% on-time departure rate was better than those of JetBlue, Virgin America, Frontier, and Southwest, but the airline loses nearly 5 percentage points when it comes to on-time arrivals.
 This could imply growing congestion at its serviced routes, signaling that it may need to boost capacity or add more routes to assuage this problem.